 - Early detection is important, so your veterinarian may wish to take a biopsy to determine if your cat has sunburn or squamous cell carcinoma.

-- If you believe your cat has been sunburned seek veterinary attention immediately.
+- If your cat has sunburn, seek veterinary attention immediately.
 Treatment depends on the severity of the burn.

 - If you notice small scabs on your cat’s face, nose or ears which don’t resolve after a few days, seek veterinary advice.
 Tumours treated early have a better prognosis.